google-marketing-solutions/feedgen/README.md

 - Reasoning: Nothing was changed or lost in the original title, and we added a new attribute, "Size".
-If the product was being offered in different sizes, this new title would now be vital in preventing all feed items for the product from getting rejected by Merchant Center (due to their titles being duplicates).
+If the product was being offered in different sizes, this new title would now be vital in preventing all feed items for the product from getting rejected by MC (due to their titles being duplicates).

 Finally, what's the ideal case?
 Let's take a look at one last example: